gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 then instructed to updated the URL stored for the feed, and access the redirect target directly in the future.

-TODO: how about RSS Redirects: http://cyber.law.harvard.edu/rss/rssRedirect.html ?
+* TODO: how about RSS Redirects: http://cyber.law.harvard.edu/rss/rssRedirect.html ?
+* TODO: how about <itunes:new-feed-url> ?